 Crews will head north of Alghero along the coast on Sunday to tackle the Cala Flumini (12.55km) and Sassari-Argentiera (7.10km) tests.
 Both stages are run twice on Sunday, with the latter being the venue for the bonus points-paying Wolf Power Stage, which gets underway at 1218 local time.

 As has become tradition, whoever emerges from the finale on top will then dive - together with their whole team - into the Alghero harbour.

-• Full coverage from Rally Italia Sardegna will be available on WRC+ All Live here, including every stage broadcast as it happens as well as key interviews, features and expert analysis from the service park.
+- Full coverage from Rally Italia Sardegna is available on WRC+ All Live here, including every stage broadcast as it happens as well as key interviews, features and expert analysis from the service park.